 Nanoparticles synthesized by microbes prove promising for several biomedical and therapeutic applications due to their controlled biocompatible dimensions and unique properties.
 Methods of biosynthesis are also beneficial since nanoparticles are often coated with a lipid layer/biomolecule that gives physiological solubility and stability, which is essential for biomedical applications and is the bottleneck of other synthetic methods.
 However, biogenic nanoparticles pose a few challenges which need to be addressed for large scale applications.
-For the synthesis of highly stable and well characterized NPs, biological protocols may be used when critical aspects such as organism types, inheritable and genetic properties of organisms, optimal conditions for cell growth and enzyme activity, optimal reaction conditions, and biocatalyst state selection have been considered.
-Additionally, most biomedical studies with microbial nanoparticles have been accomplished in-vitro and large-scale clinical trials and safety tests are of utmost importance to realize their effects in-vivo.
+For the synthesis of highly stable and well characterized NPs, biological protocols may be used when critical aspects such as organism types, inheritable and genetic properties of organisms, optimal conditions for cell growth and enzyme activity, optimal reaction conditions, and biocatalyst state selection have been accomplished in-vitro and large-scale clinical trials and safety tests are of utmost importance to realize their effects in-vivo.
 Thus, with further in-depth studies, it is hoped that microbial nanoparticles will hold immense potential in medicine and healthcare.